 330 HISTORY OF THE ENGLISH LANGUAGE.
-F, core.
+S, core.
 An analysis of the changes that have occurred throughout the history of the English language, based on an intensive study of selected portions of the Oxford English Dictionary and passages from Chaucer, Shakespeare, and various English translations of the Bible.
-Mr. S. Wiersma.
+Mr. Van't Hul.

 331 LITERARY CRITICISM.
 S, core.
 A course in critical theory, historically and normatively pursued.
 Analysis of the principal contributions to Western literary criticism, as well as some practice of criticism on very recent literature.
-Not offered 1969-70.
+Mr. Harper.

 332 ADVANCED COMPOSITION AND RHETORIC.
-F, core.
+S, core.
 A practical course in advanced expository writing.
-Readings in the formal essay, with much systematic writing in such types of composition as description, the formal and informal essay, the informative and feature article, the editorial, and the book review.
+Intensive reading in the formal essay and in biography, with much systematic writing in such types of composition as description, the formal and informal essay, the informative and feature article, the editorial, the book review, and the vignette.
 Open to students who have a B (3.0) in 100 and permission of the instructor.
 Mr. Van Der Weele.

 333 THE WRITING OF PLAYS, POEMS, AND STORIES.
 F, core.
 A course in the principles of composition of plays, poems, and stories.
 Works by contemporary authors are analyzed in the light of these principles.
 Students will practice writing in all three forms.
 Admittance to the class may be granted by the instructor on the recommendation of the student's instructor in 100.
 Prerequisite: a grade of B (3.0) in 100.
-Mr. Heynen.
+Not offered 1968-69.